 We may Process your Personal Data for the following purposes, subject to applicable law:

-- Expert Members: communicating with you regarding your Expert Membership (or prospective Expert Membership), where applicable, to provide you with opportunities to participate in the Expert consultations, and to keep you up to date with new developments at Sagetap.
-Additionally, as a Expert Member, in accordance with the applicable Terms and Conditions, we may share your information with Clients and non-Client third parties for the purpose of providing services and promoting Sagetap’s business, including without limitation by displaying such information on Sagetap’s websites, print media and other materials (collectively, “Marketing Materials”).
+- Sages: communicating with you regarding your Sage Membership (or prospective Sage Membership), where applicable, to provide you with opportunities to participate in the Sessions, and to keep you up to date with new developments at Sagetap.
+Additionally, as a Sage, in accordance with the applicable terms and conditions, we may share your information with Clients and non-Client third parties for the purpose of providing Services and promoting Sagetap’s business, including without limitation by displaying such information on Sagetap’s websites, print media and other materials (collectively, “Marketing Materials”).
 You may opt-out of this promotional use by contacting your Sagetap Member Associate.

-- Communications: communicating with you via any means (including via email, telephone, text message, social media, post or in person) information in which you may be interested (e.g., upcoming Sagetap events, new product offerings, information relevant to you as a Sagetap client or Expert Member), subject to ensuring that such communications are provided to you in compliance with applicable law; maintaining and updating your contact information where appropriate; and obtaining your prior, opt-in consent where required.
+- Communications: communicating with you via any means (including via email, telephone, text message, social media, post or in person) information in which you may be interested (e.g., upcoming Sagetap events, new product offerings, information relevant to you as a Sagetap Client or Sage), subject to ensuring that such communications are provided to you in compliance with applicable law; maintaining and updating your contact information where appropriate; and obtaining your prior, opt-in consent where required.

 - Communications and IT operations: management of our communications systems; operation of IT security systems; and IT security audits.